 Recently, there has been much talk in the keratoconus community about combining corneal collagen crosslinking with topography-guided PRK (photorefractive keratectomy).
-Its important to note, that such treatments are not FDA-approved but may be used on an “off-label” basis after consultation between the doctor and patient.
+It is important to note, that such treatments are not FDA-approved but may be used on an “off-label” basis after consultation between the doctor and patient.
 Recently, we have had good success in a number of patients who were candidates for the procedure.
-Usually topography-guided PRK is used in conjunction with corneal collagen crosslinking in keratoconus, to stabilize the corneal contour over time and decrease keratoconus progression.
+Usually, topography-guided PRK is used in conjunction with corneal collagen cross-linking in keratoconus, to stabilize the corneal contour over time and decrease keratoconus progression.

 Here at CLEI Center for Keratoconus, we have also performed adjunctive procedures on patients who have had CXL and topo-guided PRK with very encouraging results.

 So, for the patient with keratoconus, it is important to know that, although KC is a chronic disease, a stepwise treatment plan can get you the best long-term vision.
 Although not all procedures are for everyone, a tailored approach over time may combine a variety of procedures to optimize your corneal shape and visual outcome.